Grant us peace.

 By the end of the rehearsal, I had found that peace.

 Later that night, I was ready to perform, and I stepped onstage with peace in my heart.

 Was the performance perfect?
 No. But I knew I had done what I came to do, and I was thankful to have had such a profound experience—through the very music I was performing—to help me come closer to Christ.

 And hopefully, in the process, to help others come closer to Him as well.

 (Above picture taken with my friend’s phone, stolen from Facebook by me.)

-(Another friend, who is a pro photog and covered the event, sent me this photo.)(Also, one of my favorite things about this particular picture is that Joel is sitting right behind my left shoulder.
-He prepared the orchestra, but the choir director conducted the performance and Joel played trumpet.
+(Another friend, who is a pro photog and covered the event, sent me this photo.)(Also, one of my favorite things about this particular picture is that my husband is sitting right behind my left shoulder.
+He prepared the orchestra, but the choir director conducted the performance and my husband played trumpet.
 I loved his quiet encouragement every time I turned around and sat down.
 I’ve sung under his baton a million times, but it was nice to perform together in the ensemble this time.)